• Do you want to live and work in the United Kingdom, but you are not a British resident and don’t have any family ties there?

 “Doing research about your potential sponsor is crucial.
 I knew that there were around 70% of non-EU employees at the company that I applied for, which indicated a high chance of receiving the UK work visa.
 Just be yourself, talk about your strengths and be open about your need to obtain a work permit”.

 Step 6: Receive Your Job Offer with UK Work Permit

 Congratulations!
 Following these steps, with a lot of hard work and a bit of luck, you should receive a job offer with visa sponsorship.

-Now it’s time to celebrate and apply for your Tier 2 Work visa.
-We will soon publish our top tips for visa application.
+Now it’s time to celebrate and apply for your work visa!

 The summary of your action plan to get the UK work visa: